StellarSand/privacy-settings/Privacy Settings/Brave-Mobile.md

 Go to Settings

-# Features

 ## Brave shields & privacy

-### Brave shields global defaults
-- Block trackers and ads: Block trackers and ads (Aggressive)
+- Block trackers and ads: Block trackers & ads (Aggressive)
 - Auto-redirect AMP pages: On
 - Auto-redirect tracking URLs: On
 - Upgrade connections to HTTPS: Require all connections to use HTTPS (strict)